youwuyou/gomoku/README.md

 ## 2. Run the Game
 1. Open a console in the project folder, navigate into "cmake-build-debug" `cd cmake-build-debug`
 2. Run server `./Gomoku-server`
-3. In new consoles run as many clients as you want players `./Gomoku-client`
+3. In new consoles run two clients to get two players `./Gomoku-client`

 ## 3. Run the Unit Tests